 Adams, J., Hillier-Brown, F. C., Moore, H. J., Lake, A. A., Araujo-Soares, V., White, M., & Summerbell, C. (2016).
-Searching and synthesising ‘grey literature’and ‘grey information’in public health: critical reflections on three case studies.
+Searching and synthesising ‘grey literature’and ‘grey information’ in public health: critical reflections on three case studies.
 Systematic reviews, 5, 1-11.
 Full Text

 Hunter, K. E., Webster, A. C., Page, M. J., Willson, M., McDonald, S., Berber, S., ... & Seidler, A. L. (2022).
 Searching clinical trials registers: guide for systematic reviewers.
 BMJ, 377: e068791.
 Full Text

-it is highly desirable, for authors of Cochrane Reviews of interventions, to search relevant grey literature sources such as reports, dissertations, theses, and conference abstracts.
+It is highly desirable, for authors of Cochrane Reviews of interventions, to search relevant grey literature sources such as reports, dissertations, theses, and conference abstracts.

 See: